Click a question to see the corresponding answer below.

 No. Complete them as soon as you can.

 The registration process works like this: Seniors register for classes on one day.
 Juniors register next, with two registration days/ windows.
 Sophomores register after that, also with two registration windows.
 First-year students register last, in two registration windows.
 You will be assigned to one of two registration days for your class.
 Assignment is based on the last two digits of your Student ID number which is displayed in DukeHub.
 Your registration window will change each semester.
 If you are in the second window for fall registration, you will move to the first window for spring classes.
 The Registrar’s website provides more information.

 If there is one specific 89S seminar or one WRITING 101 section that you want, then it may be full.
 These are small classes, and they tend to fill up quickly.
 However, be flexible and look for other sections or classes.
 There are many WRITING 101 sections and they all teach the same basic information.
 And there are always many seminars at the 89S and <199 levels that are interesting and fun.
 Many WRITING 101 sections have course evaluations available for students interested in learning more about the instructor's teaching style and expected workload.
 You can find this information by clicking on the Course Evaluation section of DukeHub, at the bottom of the Class Detail.
 Not all classes have evaluations available.

 Remember that this is the beginning of enrollment and not the end of enrollment.
 Drop/add is open until the second week of classes, so you have time to keep checking and see if classes you want are open, or find other classes.
 Once you are on campus, you'll be able to speak with students, advisors and instructors about course choices.
 You should be able to find four interesting and useful courses for the fall, no matter what your registration window.
-Peer Advisors answer questions on their Facebook page throughout the summer.
-They're an excellent source of information and advice on course selection from a student point of view.